 Regular Divergence

-Call it “classical divergence” if you want, regular divergence shows up when price and an oscillator do the ol’ switcheroo on highs and lows.
+Call it “classical divergence” if you want, regular divergence shows up when price and an oscillator form opposing highs and lows.

-See how the price’s got two lower lows while the RSI’s got two higher lows?
+See how the price’s made two lower lows while the RSI’s made two higher lows?

-That’s regular divergence: Price & the RSI playin’ opposites.
+That’s regular divergence: Price & the RSI show opposites.

-Price making new lower lows says the trend’s still bearish.
-But the RSI with its higher lows?
-That means bullish momentum’s cookin’.
-The bulls are gettin’ ready to kick the bears to the curb and take the price higher.
+Price making new lower lows indicates the trend’s still bearish.
+But the RSI with its higher lows show bullish momentum building behind the scenes.
+The bulls are getting ready to battle the bears and take the price higher.

 Regular divergence has two types…